Navigating the Deep: End-to-End Extraction on Deep Neural Networks

 \section{Introduction}

 Neural Networks (NNs) are a class of machine learning models composed of layers of interconnected units (or neurons) that transform input data and learn to recognize patterns through a training process.
 Deep Neural Networks (DNNs) are a subset of NNs with multiple hidden layers, enabling them to model highly complex functions.
-Their depth allows them to capture complex patterns and abstract features, making them particularly effective for large-scale and high-dimensional data.
 DNNs have become indispensable in various applications, including computer vision (e.g., image recognition, and video analysis), natural language processing, automated medical diagnostics, and fraud detection, among others.
 However, training DNNs requires large datasets, significant computational resources, and carefully fine-tuned algorithms~\cite{BishopBook2025,Xiao2025FoundationsOL}.
 As a result, trained DNNs have become valuable intellectual assets, making them attractive targets for attackers seeking to extract the model rather than invest in training their own.

-In many cases, DNNs are deployed as cloud-based or online services, allowing users to interact with them without direct access to their internal parameters~\cite{huggingface,googlecloud}.
-A natural question, therefore, is how well different DNNs resist attacks in this black-box setting, where an adversary can query the network using random or carefully chosen inputs—potentially adaptively—and exploit the observed outputs to reconstruct either the exact internal parameters or an approximation sufficient to construct a functionally equivalent network.
+In many cases, DNNs are deployed as cloud-based or online services, allowing users to interact with them without direct access to their internal parameters~\cite{googlecloud,huggingface}.
+A natural question, therefore, is how well different DNNs resist attacks in this black-box setting, where an adversary can query the network using random or carefully chosen inputs, potentially adaptively, and exploit the observed outputs to reconstruct either the exact internal parameters or an approximation sufficient to construct a functionally equivalent network.

-Extracting the parameters of a neural network from its black-box implementation has been extensively studied since 2016~\cite{USENIX:TZJRR16,milli2019model,reith2019efficiently,USENIX:JCBKP20,C:CarJagMir20,daniely2021exact,MartinelliSGB24,Hannah}.
-The difficulty of the extraction problem varies depending on what the adversary is allowed to observe in the output.
-The most realistic but challenging scenario for the attacker is when only the final label is available.
-This label indicates the most probable category for a given input, without exposing additional confidence scores or intermediate values.
-This setting is notably referred to as S1 in~\cite{cryptoeprint:2024/1580}.
-At the other end of the spectrum, the easiest scenario, called S5 in~\cite{cryptoeprint:2024/1580}, allows the attacker to access the raw output of the neural network before the normalization phase, providing much richer information for reconstruction.